Learn to make this authentic 5-minute pizza sauce just the way they do in ITALY - easy, fast, and SO fresh!

+So, how do you make pizza sauce?
 This sauce could not be EASIER to make - no simmer, blending, or pureeing needed.
 All you need is clean hands!

 - Smush whole San Marzano tomatoes into small pieces - I love that it's so easy to find imported San Marzano tomatoes here in the US.
 This is the kind of canned tomato used to make pizza sauce in Italy, and it's prized for its sweet flavor profile and low acidity.
 This tomato tastes so good on its own that the less you add to it, the better!
 In the class I took, we were intructed to smush the tomatoes into small pieces by hand.
 Crusing by hand instead of in a blender prevents the tomato seeds from being broken open.
 When the seeds are broken, it can impart a bitter taste into your sauce, so keeping the seeds whole ensures your sauce will have a smooth, slightly sweet flavor.